 A valuable detail is that it incorporates a soul of the KTS company.
 This company specializes in the manufacture of aerospace titanium hardware.
 In addition, the guitar includes an Ibanez gigbag with Kevlar stitching and reinforcements.
 Finally, the finish is presented in a blue floral pattern.

-The signature JEM77P is a heavy guitar at 4.3 kg and we can’t say that it is comfortable.
-But, like other signatures, this proposal has an exceptional balance.
-A professional guitarist always appreciates that the instrument does not lose balance when in use.
-For this reason Les Pauls continue to sell, but this Ibanez is unquestionably more versatile.
+The signature JEM77P is a heavy guitar at 4.3 kg and we can't say it's the most comfortable.
+But, like other signature instruments, it has an exceptional balance.
+A professional guitarist always appreciates an instrument that doesn't lose balance when in use.
+For this reason, Les Pauls continue to sell, but this Ibanez is unquestionably more versatile.

-Besides the balance, we have an impressive feel and that’s what we like most about the guitar.
+Besides the balance, it has an impressive feel and that's what we like most about the guitar.
 Increasing comfort in touch is something that professionals appreciate and this guitar has it.
 Despite having a 648 mm scale, common in this Ibanez range, this guitar makes up for the sacrifice guitarists make to reach such a high technical level.